Austin-TB/Rae/README.md

 - "Extract text from this image"
 - "Calculate the derivative of x²+3x+2"

-## Docker Deployment
+## Local/self Docker Deployment
-Use the `Dockerfile` to build an image for easy deployment.
+Use the `Dockerfile` in the backend submodule to build an image for easy deployment.
+(Add API keys as docker env variables obv).
+You can use my frontend submodule, or write your own after referring to the API schema in the swagger UI API docs page (<baseurl>/docs)
+Don't forget to set `baseurl` in frontend and allowed origins CORS config in backend.

 -----------------------------------------
 Check it out lemme know your thoughts!